 Information about Blackboard and online class accounts is available online at www.centralgatech.edu/online-classes.
 For help with Blackboard, contact your instructor first.
-Class information will not be available in Blackboard until the semester has started.
+Classes will not be available in Blackboard until the first day of the course.
+Note: not all courses start the first day of the semester.
+Course start dates are available in Banner.